shervakhav/mysql-powerbi-excel-project/README.md

 # mysql-powerbi-excel-project

-A complete end-to-end data analytics project analyzing e-commerce sales performance, customer segmentation, product trends, and geographic patterns using MySQL, Excel, and Power BI.

-👉 Goal: Identify revenue opportunities and improve customer retention through data-driven insights.

-🛠️ Tech Stack
+## 📊 Overview

+This project is an end-to-end data analytics workflow for an e-commerce business.
+It demonstrates how raw data is transformed into insights using:

-MySQL – database design, data cleaning, transformation, analysis
+MySQL for database design, cleaning, transformation, and analysis

-Excel – pivot tables, KPIs, cohort analysis
+Excel for KPI analysis, pivot tables, and cohort metrics

-Power BI – interactive dashboards with DAX
+Power BI for interactive dashboards

-SQL – window functions, views, aggregations

-📊 Key Features

-Customer segmentation (value, engagement, frequency)

-Revenue & product performance analysis

-Geographic sales insights

-Cohort retention analysis

-End-to-end workflow: SQL → Excel → Power BI
+SQL for customer segmentation, revenue trends, product performance, and geographic insights

+Goal: Understand customer behavior, improve retention, and identify revenue opportunities.

-🖥️ Dashboard Preview
+## 🖥️ Dashboard Preview

 <p align="center">
   <img src="ecommerce_sales_overview.png" width="900">